Hillsborough (1774 ship): Voyage #3 (1780–loss)

 — 20, 20, Officer of East Indiaman Hillsborough, Cádiz, August 25, 1780.

 The British warships escaped with eight of the convoy.
 The enemy captured the other 55 merchantmen, including the five East Indiamen and their cargoes worth £1.5 million, and 2,805 prisoners.
 It was a blow to British commerce, and especially to the forces in the West Indies, which lost a vast quantity of military stores.

-Spanish Navy & Fate
+Spanish Navy and fate

-The Spaniards took their prizes into Cadiz.
+The Spaniards took their prizes into Cádiz.
 Spanish reports indicate that "Helsbrek" had on board 130 men, apparently all crew.
 (Some of the other Indiamen were also carrying troops, women, and other passengers in addition to their crew.)

 The Spanish Navy took all five East Indiamen into service.
 Hillsborough became the 34-gun frigate Santa Balbina.
 In 1794 she was sold for breaking up.